 In addition to the ‘Mediterranean zucchini’, I added some juicy roasted red pepper strips and fresh sweet onions to the stuffing mixture.
 Since spaghetti squash is inherently sweet as well, I recommend a spicy pasta sauce like arrabbiata to balance out this dish.

 To finish things off, I made my favorite cashew mozzarella, with a little bit of extra seasoning added.
 It is very mild in taste, but has an amazingly cheese-like gooey texture.
 My partner, who eats dairy cheese all the time, loves this cashew mozzarella, in case that means anything to you!
 It works really well in dishes like this where other ingredients are a major source of flavor.
 It adds healthy fats to this pizza stuffed spaghetti squash, which helps you to absorb the nutrients from all of the veggies.

 I topped off the squash with dollops of “mozzarella” like you would on an actual pizza, and I also folded some of the “mozzarella” into the stuffing mixture.
 This is lip-smacking good.
 We used a huge (biggest I have ever seen) spaghetti squash and could barely finish 1/2 of it between the two of us.
 So scale the amount of veggies and pasta to the size of your squash.
 And of course, change up the “toppings” according to what’s available and seasonal for you.

-- 1 recipe cashew mozzarella with 1 tb. nutritional yeast and ⅛ tsp. ground black pepper added; makes extra
+- 1 recipe cashew mozzarella add 1 tbsp nutritional yeast and 1/8 tsp ground black pepper

-- About ½ c. arrabbiata sauce (or other pasta sauce of choice)
+- 1/2 cup arrabbiata pasta sauce (or other pasta sauce of choice)

 - (optional) fresh basil or parsley, for topping